Skip to main content

 • Desks, chairs, and other office equipment

 • Unclaimed goods.
-Items found on city properties and have not been claimed by their owners after a reasonable period of time – bicycles, for instance.
+Items found on municipal properties and have not been claimed by their owners after a reasonable period of time – bicycles, for instance.

 Materials